Expo 58: Background

-The exhibition attracted some 41.5 million visitors, making Expo 58 the second largest World's Fair after the 1900 Exposition Universelle et Internationale de Paris, which had attracted 48 million visitors.
+The exhibition attracted some 41.5 million visitors, making Expo 58 the second largest world's fair after the 1900 Exposition Universelle et Internationale de Paris, which had attracted 48 million visitors.
 Every 25 years starting in 1855, Belgium had staged large national events to celebrate its national independence following the Belgian Revolution of 1830.
 However, the Belgian Government under Prime Minister Achille Van Acker decided to forego celebrations in 1955 to have additional funding for the 1958 Expo.
 Since Expo 58, Belgium has not organised any more world's fairs.

 Exhibition

+Overview

 More than forty nations took part in Expo 58, with more than forty-five national pavilions, not including those of the Belgian Congo and Belgium itself.

 The site is best known for the Atomium, a giant model of a unit cell of an iron crystal (each sphere representing an atom).
-More than 41 million visitors visited the site, which was opened with a call for world peace and social and economic progress, issued by King Baudouin I.
+During the 1958 European exposition, the molecular model hosted an observation of more than forty-one million visitors while refining an astonishment for atomism by distant global communities.
+The atomistic model was opened with a call for world peace and social and economic progress, issued by King Baudouin.
+The Atomium was originally foreseen to last only the six months of the exhibition; but it was never taken down, its outer coating was renewed on the 50th anniversary of the exhibition, and it stands nowadays as just as much an emblem of Brussels as the Eiffel Tower is of Paris.